Attacks on Approximate Caches in Text-to-Image Diffusion Models: : Image Poisoning Attack

 \subsection{Results}

-\Cref{fig:poison_attack_example} is an example of the poisoned output (generated by FLUX).
-The first row presents the images of each logo.
-The second and third rows show the generated images with and without hitting the poisoned caches.
-When hitting a poisoned cache, the logo embeds into the generated image.
+\Cref{fig:poison_attack_example} is an example of the poisoned output generated by FLUX.
+The first row presents the logos, and the second and third rows show the generated images with and without hitting the poisoned prompts.
+When hitting a poisoned prompt, the logo embeds into the generated image.